Solvable points on intersections of quadrics, cubics, and quartics: Introduction

 Indeed, even the bounding polynomial $q$ is not the sharpest bound obtainable through these methods---the formulas in Section \ref{subsection:iterative_formulas} involve floor functions which admit additional savings.
 See Appendix \ref{section:select_bounds} for select tables of our tightest bounds on $N$ as in Theorem \ref{theorem:solvable_j-planes}.

-Our approach to Sylvester's obliteration algorithm goes through a classical approach to Fano varieties $\mcf(j,X)$ of linear subspaces on intersections of hypersurfaces which appears to be absent from contemporary treatments such as \cite{DebarreManivel1998}.
+Our approach to Sylvester's obliteration algorithm uses a classical perspective on varieties $\mcf(j,X)$ of linear subspaces on intersections of hypersurfaces which appears to be absent from contemporary treatments such as \cite{DebarreManivel1998}.
 Building off the theory of iterated polar cones from Sutherland's thesis \cite{Sutherland2021}, we introduce the ``total $j$-polar space'' $\mcc^j(X)$ as an incidence variety living over $\mcf(j,X)$.
-In this context, Sutherland's work allows us to get finer control of the arithmetic of these varieties than the typical recent approach via Pl\"ucker coordinates and the geometry of the Grassmannian.
+In this context, Sutherland's work allows us to get finer control of the arithmetic of these varieties than the typical approach via Pl\"ucker coordinates and the geometry of the Grassmannian.
 We refer the reader to Section~\ref{s:geom} for this treatment, which we believe may be of interest beyond the application to solvable points.

 We believe that the study of solvable points is a natural question from a number of perspectives.
-For example, solvable points are a natural generalization of rational points, and their existence is closely related to classical questions such as Hilbert's 13th Problem on how to find the simplest formula for a polynomial of one variable.
-As another example, this work is closely related to the following open problem. \begin{problem}\cite[Problem 11.5.9(a)]{FriedJarden2008} Is $\Qb^{\Sol}$ a pseudo-algebraically closed (PAC) field?
-Equivalently, does every $\Qb$-variety admit a dense collection of solvable points? \end{problem} The ``equivalently'' is elementary \cite[Proposition 11.1.1]{FriedJarden2008}.
-See \cite[Remark 11.5.10]{FriedJarden2008} for a discussion of this problem in connection with classical questions on Riemann surfaces.
+In addition to the relation to rational points noted at the beginning, the existence of dense collections of solvable points is closely related to classical questions such as Hilbert's 13th Problem on how to find the simplest formula for a polynomial of one variable.
+As another example, an elementary argument \cite[Proposition 11.1.1]{FriedJarden2008} shows that Question~\ref{q:innocuous} is equivalent to the following open problem.